-Mr. Bar received a cash bonus of \$12,850 in recognition for his efforts in achieving the successful completion of enrollment of the MASTER Trial during the six months ended June 30, 2012.
-The amount of the bonus was equal to an additional month of salary for Mr. Bar.
+Mr. Bar received a cash bonus of \$12,850 in recognition for his efforts in achieving the successful completion of enrollment of our MASTER Trial during the six months ended June 30, 2012.
+The amount of the bonus was equal to an additional month of salary plus social benefits for Mr. Bar.